zhiyuan8/speech_detection/README.md

 # A Demo

 This matlab classifier aims to distinguish normal speech, abusive/angry/violate speech and environmental noise.
-The classifier is based on audio features and KNN.
+The classifier is based on audio features (Zero-Cross-Rate, Spectral Flux, Mel-frequency cepstral coefficients & Harmonic Ratio) and KNN.
 SVM and decision tree are also tested, but are not chosen due to poor performance.
 My training data, reports and other files can be found at this dropbox link: https://www.dropbox.com/sh/s4fho148k6l3npz/AADJnnfqUJlQU_0QIEMbSsfCa?dl=0

 ### Prerequisites